Huawei-UTwente/MuscleParamOpt/README.md

 ### How to use? ###
 * Add the folder and all subfolders to the Matlab path
-* Run optimization using the script 'MuscleParameterOpt_parfor.m'
+* Run optimization using the script 'MuscleParameterOpt_parfor_func.m'

 ### Contribution guidelines ###
 To be added